Skip to main content

 Frequently Asked Questions

-Can I still drink coffee if I use patches?
+Can I still drink coffee if I wear a patch?

-How do I transition from coffee to patches?
+How do I move from coffee to a patch ritual?

 What about the ritual of coffee/tea?

-Will patches make me jittery like coffee does?
+Will a patch make me jittery like coffee does?

 Time to Break the Caffeine Cycle